What is a trademark?

 This website provides you with clear and simple answers to various questions about trademarks.
 The website does not go into long legal explanations but rather puts the answers into laymen's terms so everybody can understand them.

-9. Practical & Legal Fundamentals of Intellectual Property
+9. Practical and Legal Fundamentals of Intellectual Property

 This article was designed for lawyers and law students to use for information on trademarks and the laws that apply to them.
 But in this article there is also a link that you can follow for more basic information if you are neither a law student nor a lawyer.